rolandshoemaker/theca/README.md

 `theca` is written by roland shoemaker <rolandshoemaker@gmail.com>, this is my first foray into a Rust project and my first time diving back into a systems language since 2007 or so, please excuse the messiness of some of the code.

+## License

+theca is licensed under the MIT license, full text can be found
+<http://opensource.org/licenses/MIT> here or in the file `LICENSE`.